BurningOKR/BurningOKR/docs/migrate_from_older_version_than_2.md

 1. Please make sure you are using the latest non 2.0 version of BurningOKR (1.5.2).
 2. Only when you want to use Keycloak as your login provider: [install and configure Keycloak](./keycloak_development_install.md).
-3. At this point please check that you have: Keycloak configured and running, BurningOKR version 1.5.2 up and running.
+3. At this point please check that you have: Keycloak and BurningOKR version 1.5.2 configured and running.
-4. Stop you BurningOKR docker compose stack.
+4. Stop your BurningOKR docker compose stack.
-5. Backup your database and update to postgres 15 if you are using an old version of postgres.
-TODO: a guide will be added
+5. Backup your database and update to postgres 15, if you are using an old version of postgres.
+A guide can be found [here](https://www.cloudytuts.com/tutorials/docker/how-to-upgrade-postgresql-in-docker-and-kubernetes/).

-TODO: not finished
+6. Make sure to use a new volume for your postgres15 instance and not the old one from the previous postgres instance.
+7. You can now use the [new docker compose](../docker/README.md) to start the BurningOKR stack.
+Make sure to map the correct volume for your postgres15 instance.
+The volume you need to map is the one you inserted your existing data in while upgrading your postgres version in step 5 and 6.
+8. When you start the docker compose stack migrations will be applied and all local auth users will be set to DEPRECATED.
+The DEPRECATED users will stay in teams etc and you need to replace them with the new users manually.
+For doing so you need to create user accounts in your keycloak instance and the users have to login at least once into BurningOKR.
+The user is present in the BurningOKR database after the first login.
+After that the admin can replace the DEPRECATED user account in teams etc with the new one.